uni-due-syssec/Brigade/ReadMe.md

     - Create a new variable with a name and a value
 12. 'Custom Functions'
     - `call(connection, functionname, [args])`
-    - Call the RPC method in the directory ./functions/connection/functionname.json with the arguments provided The folder functions/connection/ needs a connection.json that specifies the "endpoint" as a JSON argument to the http endpoint of the blockchain.
+    - Calls the RPC method in the directory ./functions/connection/rpc.json with the arguments provided The folder functions/connection/ needs a connection.json that specifies the "endpoint" as a JSON argument to the http endpoint of the blockchain.
-      The function itself specifies the RPC method to call and indicates a variable by a leading '$'-sign.
+      The function itself specifies the RPC method to call and the params for the RPC.
       Returns a map that can be queried with the get method
 13. `Require()`
     - `require(condition, statement)`